mi-geo/mi-geo.github.io/index.md

     btn_class: "btn-info"
 ---

-Hi, I am Teng Zhang PhD, currently a postdoc scholar at Southern Methodist University.
-A couple of years ago, I earned my PhD in Geography from [Michigan State University](https://https://geo.msu.edu/), where I worked with Professors Siddharth Chandra and Ashton Shortridge.
-My research focuses on applied spatial data analysis, digital humanities, and urban and environmental economic geography.
-I use geospatial and computational methods to address questions that lie at the intersection of society, law, and the environment.
+Hi, I am Teng Zhang, currently a postdoc scholar at Southern Methodist University.
+A couple of years ago, I earned my PhD in Geography from [Michigan State University](https://geo.msu.edu/), where I worked with Prof. Siddharth Chandra and Prof. Ashton Shortridge.
+As a geospatial data scientist in quantitative human geography, I utilize innovative data-driven methods to analyze complex, interdisciplinary research questions.
+My work focuses broadly on the inequality of justice, encompassing themes such as mass violence, legal accessibility, and urban environment.
+Moving forward, I aim to deepen these lines of inquiry by examining the consequences and micro-structural patterns of inequality, while expanding into related themes that explore the interactions, long-term impacts, and the socio-institutional foundations of inequality and conflict.

+Currently, I am conducting researches on the uneven distribution of legal resources across southern U.S. states.
+These projects are inspired by principles of econometric analysis and employ highly abstract frameworks to categorize complex court activities.
+The underlying data are derived from over 200,000 caseload records collected through [a web crawler I developed](/Reseach).
+For more information, please refer to this link.

+My dissertation project, [*Unsafe Place: Spatial Analysis of Indonesian Genocide 1965-1966 in Java Timur*](/Indonesia) used innovative spatial quantitative techniques to answer three vital research questions about genocide: where, who, and how.

 <figure class="half">
 	<a href="/Indonesia/"><img src="/assets/images/res/Pop.png"></a>